 Our team will reply with the data center mailing address and a data center logistics ticket number must be included on the shipping label.
 Note that the logistics number is different than the CenturyLink Cloud ticket number.

-Ship or deliver portable device to the datacenter - include the support ticket number (provided by Service Task) on the shipping label.
+Ship or deliver portable device to the datacenter - include the datacenter specific ticket number (provided by Service Task) on the shipping label.

 Our team will periodically update the ticket for this request as we progress with the work.